WetenSchaap/personal-website/content/pages/hobbies/selfhosting.md

 but the important stuff is mirrored live to Aagje using Syncthing, so in case of a drive failure, I don't loose anything important.
 The NAS also does a weekly backup to
 'regular' external hard drives.
 4. The rest of the services I try to run in [Docker](https://www.docker.com/).
-Docker is a clever bit of software that basically creates a little box on your computer called a *container* where another programm lives.
-The nice thing about this is that this software cannot be influenced by other programms on the same computer, and it does not care about the type of computer you are running it on.
-The programm can only see the inside of the box, and should therefore not care (or hardly care) on what type of computer you run it.
+Docker is a clever bit of software that basically creates a little box on your computer called a *container* where another programme lives.
+The nice thing about this is that this software cannot be influenced by other programmes on the same computer, and it does not care about the type of computer you are running it on.
+The programme can only see the inside of the box, and should therefore not care (or hardly care) on what type of computer you run it.
 Best of all, people who make software often also create a container with their software in it, ready to go.
 Meaning I need to do very little complex setup.
 5. I run several services for myself (apart from the aforementioned Syncthing and Nginx proxy manager), on both Aagje and Helderder.
 Due